tuita520/Davinet/README.md

 Davinet currently uses [LiteNetLib](https://github.com/RevenantX/LiteNetLib) for its transport layer.

 # Current status
+**Working towards proof of concept.
+See below for feature goals in detail**.
 Works well in LAN.
 Distributed authority system needs to be completed to avoid conflicts that arise from environments with latency.
 This is noticeable when using the latency simulator.

 # Getting started
 This repository contains a sample project that can be found in `Sample/PhysicsSample`.
 To run this scene, you can make a build and launch multiple instances of the executable.
 Alternatively, Davinet can create a **Junction Unity Project** to allow you to open the project in a second Unity Editor instance for easier testing.
 Unity does not normally allow opening a project in multiple Editor instances.
 To workaround this, Davinet will create a dummy project and create [junctions](https://docs.microsoft.com/en-us/windows/win32/fileio/hard-links-and-junctions) to `Assets`, `ProjectSettings` and `Packages`.
 This tool can be found in Unity in the Davinet menu (Windows only).